-This seminar will be a timely opportunity to discuss the next steps for improving health and care services for people in England with learning disabilities, autism or both.
+This seminar discussed the next steps for improving health and care services for people in England with learning disabilities, autism or both.

-Ahead of a new adults and children autism strategy expected this Autumn, and in light of the Review of the National Autism Strategy ‘Think Autism’: call for evidence, attendees will discuss how effective the current strategy has been in achieving its key aims of measuring, understanding and reporting needs of autistic people, improving workforce development and encouraging participation in the local community - as well as key considerations for the new strategy going forward.
+Attendees assessed the effectiveness of the current strategy in achieving its key aims of measuring, understanding and reporting needs of autistic people, improving workforce development and encouraging participation in the local community.